-One of India’s topmost architects, whose design sense had won the heart of Prakash Chauhan at just 24: Meet Brinda Somaya
+One of India’s topmost architects, whose design sense had won the heart of Vijay Chauhan at just 24

 It was around the late 1970s that Prakash Chauhan of Parle Agro picked up on the creative streak of the then 24-year-old architect.
 She presented a plan to the committee at the Bombay Presidency Golf Club for a swimming complex, and he offered her the job to work on one of the FMCG brand’s factories.
 “The Chauhan family had the confidence to give a young sari-clad woman an industrial project to do.
 It was only a part of a factory back then, but today, 40-years later they are still my clients,” beams Brinda Somaya, founder, Somaya and Kalappa Consultants.